Chern--Simons-type $3$-cocycles and $\mathbb{Q}/\mathbb{Z}$-torsion in the third homology of discrete diffeomorphism groups: Introduction

 \section{Introduction}

-The cohomology of diffeomorphism groups lies at crossroads of topology, geometry, foliation theory, and algebraic $K$-theory.
+The cohomology of diffeomorphism groups lies at the crossroads of topology, geometry, foliation theory, and algebraic $K$-theory.
 Degree-two classes are often closely related to central extensions and characteristic class theory (see, e.g., \cite{Fuks,FSS,Neeb}).
-In contrast, degree-three phenomena for geometrically defined diffeomorphism groups are less well understood, especially when one seeks \emph{explicit} cocycles that can be evaluated and compared with classical secondary invariants.
-The purpose of this paper is to construct and detect nontrivial locally smooth $\R/\Z$-valued group $3$-cocycles of Chern--Simons type on several diffeomorphism groups arising in low-dimensional and symplectic topology, and to use them to exhibit $\Q/\Z$-torsion in third group homology.
+By contrast, degree-three phenomena for geometrically defined diffeomorphism groups are less well understood, especially when one seeks locally smooth cocycles that can be evaluated and compared with classical secondary invariants.
+A substantial part of the earlier literature concerns rational, real, or continuous cohomological invariants.

+The aim of this paper is to construct locally smooth $\R/\Z$-valued group $3$-cocycles of Chern--Simons type on several diffeomorphism groups arising in low-dimensional and symplectic topology, to detect their nontriviality, and thereby to exhibit $\Q/\Z$-torsion in third group homology.

 Throughout, $M$ denotes a closed oriented smooth $n$-manifold, and $\Diff(M)$ denotes the group of diffeomorphisms of $M$ endowed with the Whitney topology.
 Given a differential form $\lambda$ on $M$, we denote by $\Diff_\lambda(M)\subset \Diff(M)$ the subgroup preserving $\lambda$.
 For a (topological) group $G$, we write $H_*^{\rm gr}(G)$ for the integral group homology of the underlying discrete group; see Section~\ref{sec2991} for conventions.